 Let’s first divide FIRE to FI and RE.
 I am not going to talk much about RE as that is a factor of a lot more things than just FI.
-Independence is more of technical factors but the retirement part is more on personal factors.
+Independence is more of a technical factor but the retirement part is more of a personal factor.

 The key to achieving FI on a single income can be summed up with the following factors.

-- Get your spouse on board. – It is imperative in all scenarios to have your spouse on board with the FIRE plan but in case of a single income, it becomes way more critical.
-Now, the good part is that spouses in this case are easier to convince to be on board compared to two income households.
+- Get your spouse on board. – It is imperative in all scenarios to have your spouse on board with the FIRE plan but in the case of a single income, it becomes way more critical.
+Now, the good part is that spouses, in this case, are easier to convince to be onboard compared to two-income households.
 This is because a working spouse may not care as much about you being able to stay at home but a spouse that is at home would really love having you around.

 - Frivolous expenses – Changing the habits slightly can reduce expenses hugely.
 For example, packing your own lunch to the office instead of buying outside should save about $1500 a year.
 This could be one of the commitments you can get to work with your at-home spouse.
 At the end of the day, money saved is money earned.
 Another area to look at would be eating out.
 Again a slight change of habit e.g. doing a potluck with friends compared to eating out would easily save a hundred dollars for a family, not to mention would be healthier.